 12:00 p.m. to 1:00 p.m.

-The Marine Resources Council is pleased to partner with children’s book author Margaret Livermore to host this Lunch & Learn Seminar.
+The Marine Resources Council is pleased to partner with Kathleen Cusick, Assistant Professor in the Department of Biological Sciences at the University of Maryland, Baltimore, to host this Lunch & Learn Seminar.

 The Presentation Features

 - Examining toxin genotype and phenotype dynamics among P. bahamense